 No, they are actually two completely different roles, but they work great together.
-A midwife is a healthcare provider who has medical training and is focused on the technical aspects during the birth process such as fetal heart tones and the mother's vitals, etc.
+A midwife is a healthcare provider who has medical training and is focused on the technical aspects during the birth process such as fetal heart tones and your vitals, etc.

-As a birthkeeper(aka doula) I do not perform any medical tasks but instead offer mental, physical, and emotional support during the birthing journey to the birthing mother and her partner.
-I can focus on the needs and support of the birthing person at all times without the interruptions of having to do the medical tasks.
+As a birthkeeper(aka doula) I do not perform any medical tasks but instead offer mental, physical, and emotional support during the birthing journey to you and your partner.
+I can focus on your needs and support at all times without the interruptions of having to do the medical tasks.
 This is why a birthkeeper can be a great addition to your birth support team, even if you're birthing with a midwife.